kognifai/Kognifai/README.md

       - [Case Study](https://github.com/kognifai/Galore/blob/master/SDK-documentation/casestudy.md)

 ## Kognifai IoT    [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)
 The Kognifai IoT Platform is an industrial solution for securely connecting, managing and integrating remote devices and systems.
-Targeting everything from embedded sensors to energy production facilities, the platform is capable of scaling to thousands of globally distributed on and offshore installations.
+Targeting everything from embedded sensors to energy production facilities; the platform is capable of scaling to thousands of globally distributed on and offshore installations.

-Kognifai provides self-service portals for roll out and management of customer solutions, as well as a wide range of industrial connectors ensuring safe and reliable connectivity with data sources on the edge.
+Kognifai provides self-service portals for roll out and management of customer solutions, as well as, a wide range of industrial connectors ensuring safe and reliable connectivity with data sources on the Edge.
 Common connectors available on Kognifai are OPC UA, OPC DA / HDA, ModBus among others.

 This SDK provides you  samples and documentation on how to build your own custom connector to integrate with a system that does not support these standard industrial interfaces.

  ![](.attachments/IoT.png)

-The Connectors feed the Kognifai Edge Gateway which is responsible for data buffering in the case of connectivity loss, for compression, for secure authentication and for transport encryption to the Kognifai cloud endpoints:
+Connectors feed the Kognifai Edge Gateway which is responsible for data buffering in the case of connectivity loss, for compression, for secure authentication and for transport encryption to the Kognifai cloud endpoints:

 -	Secure and reliable data transfer from Edge to cloud using AMQP, MQTT or HTTPS over TLS
 -	Authentication towards Kognifai cloud services using certificates or shared secrets